native-api/cpython/Doc/library/tkinter.rst

 The :mod:`tkinter` package ("Tk interface") is the standard Python interface to the Tcl/Tk GUI toolkit.
-Tcl/Tk and Tkinter are available on most Unix platforms, including macOS, as well as on Windows systems.
+Tcl/Tk and Tkinter are available on most Unix platforms, including MacOS, as well as on Windows systems.

 Running ``python -m tkinter`` from the command line should open a window demonstrating a simple Tk interface, letting you know that Tkinter is